 In a hurry?
 If you’re bookmarking this page for later, this checklist is great for a glance-over.
 Here you can quickly check what a low interest personal loan may entail, fast!

 - Can I afford repayments?
-Remember to take into consideration everyday things like food, petrol, rent, car repayments and emergency costs like dental fees before taking out a loan.
-Use Mozo’s awesome straightforward and fast results repayment calculator to find out if you can budget in a loan.
+Remember to consider daily expenses like food, rent, car repayments, petrol and emergency costs (like dental fees) before taking out a loan.
+Use Mozo’s lightning-fast personal loan repayments calculator to see if you can budget in a loan.

 - Is my credit rating good?
-If you’re mostly on time with paying your utility and credit card bills, then chances are your credit rating is ok.
-If you’re not sure what your credit rating is, visit this site and see for yourself.
+If you’re usually on time with paying your utility and credit card bills, then chances are your credit rating is ok.
+If you’re not sure what your credit score is, visit this site and see for yourself.

-- Do I have everything I need to apply for a low interest loan?
+- Do I have everything I need to apply for a low-interest loan?
 Do you have proof of your income?
-Yes?
-Great start!
 And we don’t mean the last few payslips.
 A financial provider will prefer last year’s tax return to really net your worth.
-If this isn’t possible, then you may want to wait till you lodge your next tax return or approach a broker on how they can tailor a loan to your needs and income.
+If this isn’t possible, then you may want to wait until you lodge your next tax return or approach a broker on how they can tailor a loan to your needs and income.

 - How long does it take to apply for a loan?
-Some banks will not only give you approval in the morning but deliver the funds you need by the afternoon.
-Some will take longer.
-It really depends, so do the research and find out who will provide you with the best possible outcome.
-Bottom line is: don’t leave it to the last minute to apply for the loan you need.
-The last thing you want is to panic about your loan application.
+Some banks will give you approval in the morning and deliver the funds to your account by the afternoon.
+Others will take a little longer.
+It really depends, so if time is a big deciding factor for you then do your research to find out who’ll likely provide you with the quickest outcome.
+That being said, don’t leave it to the last minute to apply for a loan.

 - Read.
 The.
 Small.
 Print.
 Yes!
-Because even a low interest personal loan can mean big risks if you don't know what you're signing up for.
-Not every consultant has the time to sit through your application to inform you of the traps, so you need to take some initiative and responsibility by doing a lot of the research yourself.
+Because even a low-interest personal loan can mean big risks if you don't know what you're signing up for.
+Not every consultant will take the time to step you through your application and inform you of all the traps - so make sure you take the initiative and responsibility of doing some yourself.

 ^See information about the Mozo Experts Choice Personal Loans Awards